All about Lapland’s reindeer and how to meet them with SNO®

 A visit to Lapland isn’t complete without a reindeer sleigh ride, exploring the stunning Finnish scenery by using the method of transport that the Sami people have used for thousands of years.
-As you glide across the snow, with only the sounds of the reindeer’s breath and hooves for company, you’ll have never felt closer to nature!
-Kids will love being pulled along by some of Rudolph’s friends, just like Santa does when he comes to deliver presents on Christmas Eve.
+As you glide across the snow, with only the sounds of the reindeer’s breath and hooves for company, you feel wonderfully close to nature.
+Kids will love being pulled along by some of Rudolph’s friends, just like Santa does when he comes to deliver presents on Christmas Eve…

-In minutes you can be far away from the resort, snuggled under a warm rug and enjoying the wild landscape and the skies above you.
-Lapland is one of the best vantage points to see the breath-taking Northern Lights.
-Nothing’s more atmospheric than viewing the aurora from the back of a sleigh being pulled through the wilderness by reindeer, with a warm drink in your hand and a blanket on your lap.
+In minutes, you can be far away from the resort, snuggled under a warm rug and enjoying the wild landscape and the skies above you.
+Lapland’s one of the best vantage points to see the awesome Northern Lights and nothing’s more atmospheric than viewing the aurora from the back of a sleigh being pulled through the wilderness by reindeer, with a warm drink in your hand and a blanket on your lap.
 A true once in a lifetime experience!

-After some simple instructions from a genuine reindeer herder and being introduced to your reindeer, you’re usually able to drive your own sleigh which is a thrilling experience as you dash through the snow and manoeuvre your way through the scenic forest, in control of these majestic animals.
-If you catch the sleigh-riding bug, you can even take the international reindeer driver’s license and Arctic Circle Crossing Certificate!
+After some simple instructions from a genuine reindeer herder and being introduced to your reindeer, you’re usually able to drive your own sleigh which is super fun as you dash through the snow and manoeuvre your way through the scenic forest, in control of these majestic animals.
+If you catch the sleigh-riding bug, you can even take the international reindeer driver’s license and Arctic Circle Crossing Certificate.

-You can sometimes take part in the local winter sport, which is the white-knuckle activity of reindeer racing.
-Racers are on skis hanging on for dear life behind a specifically trained racing reindeer (a bit like Arctic drag racing).
-The reindeer love the game though and they gallop with big smiles on their faces.
-However, considering that they can reach speeds of up to 70km per hour, this is not a sport for the faint-hearted!
+It’s sometimes possible to take part in the local winter sport, which is the white-knuckle activity of reindeer racing.
+Racers are on skis hanging on for deer life behind a specifically trained racing reindeer (a bit like Arctic drag racing).
+However, considering that they can reach speeds of up to 70km per hour, this is not a sport for the faint-hearted…

-Very close to Saariselkä, the Riekkovaara Reindeer Farm is a great place to interact with the Lapland reindeer and their herders, before going on a magical reindeer safari through the stunning landscape.
+Very close to Saariselkä, the Riekkovaara Reindeer Farm is a fabulous place to interact with the Lapland reindeer and their herders, before going on a magical reindeer safari through the stunning landscape.
 Once you return and have warmed up over a hot drink and a campfire, you will even receive your own International Reindeer Driving Licence!
-For even more convenience, you can sometimes be picked up from your accommodation in Saariselkä and returned at the end of the experience.
+To make things hassle-free, you can sometimes be picked up from your accommodation in Saariselkä and returned at the end of the experience.

 Take a reindeer ride into the wilderness with the chance to enjoy a meal and coffee in the tranquil surroundings of the Saariselkä forests.
 Learn to drive the reindeer yourselves and receive a reindeer driving licence.
 Visit the Reindeer Farm and find out about the fascinating Sami people and their customs, before meeting the reindeer and even getting to throw a Lasso!
 After this you can sample some traditional local delicacies (including reindeer!) and hot drinks before hearing a Sami joik – a musical performance that dates back hundreds of years.